List homomorphism problems for signed trees: Irreflexive trees

 \begin{lemma} Every good $2$-caterpillar $\widehat{H}$ admits a special bipartite min ordering. \end{lemma}

-\begin{proof} Let us first observe that any $2$-caterpillar admits a bipartite min ordering $<_b, <_w$ in which $v_1 <_w v_3 <_w v_5, \ldots$ and $v_2 <_b v_4 <_b v_6, \ldots$, and each subtree rooted at a vertex $v_i$ has the children of $v_i$ ordered between $v_{i-1}$ and $v_{i+3}$ and the grandchildren of $v_i$ ordered between $v_i$ and $v_{i+2}$.
-We only need to ensure that the order of the grandchildren conforms to the order of the children, i.e., if a child $a$ of $v_i$ is ordered before a child $b$ of $v_i$ then the children of $a$ are all ordered before the children of $b$.
-Also, all children of $v_i$ are ordered after all grandchildren of $v_{i-1}$.
+\begin{proof} Let us first observe that any $2$-caterpillar admits a bipartite min ordering $<_b, <_w$ with $v_1 <_w v_3 <_w v_5, \ldots$ and $v_2 <_b v_4 <_b v_6, \ldots$, in which the vertices of each subtree rooted at a vertex $v_i$ are placed as follows: all non-leaf children of $v_i$, as well as all leaf children of $v_i$ adjacent to $v_i$ by bicoloured edges, are ordered between $v_{i-1}$ and $v_{i+1}$, all leaf children of $v_i$ adjacent to $v_i$ by unicoloured edges are ordered between $v_{i+1}$ and $v_{i+3}$, and all grandchildren of $v_i$ are ordered between $v_i$ and $v_{i+2}$.
+Moreover, we ensure that the order of the grandchildren conforms to the order of the children, i.e., if a child $a$ of $v_i$ is ordered before a child $b$ of $v_i$ then the children of $a$ are all ordered before the children of $b$.
+Finally, all children of $v_i$ are ordered after all the grandchildren of $v_{i-1}$.
 See Figure~\ref{fig:order_irref} for an illustration.

-It remains to ensure that the bipartite min ordering we choose is in fact a special bipartite min ordering, i.e., that each vertex has its neighbours joined to it by bicoloured edges ordered before its neighbours joined to it by unicoloured edges.
-Therefore the subtrees rooted at each $v_i$ are treated as follows.
-We will order first vertices of subtrees of type $T_1$ one at a time, then vertices of subtrees of type $T_2$ one at a time, then vertices of subtrees of type $T_3$ one at a time, and finally vertices of subtrees of type $T_4$ one at a time.
+It remains to ensure that the bipartite min ordering we choose is in fact a special bipartite min ordering, i.e., that each vertex has its neighbours joined by bicoloured edges ordered before its neighbours joined by unicoloured edges.
+Therefore the subtrees rooted at each $v_i$ are handled as follows.
+We will order first the vertices of subtrees of type $T_1$, one at a time, then order the vertices of subtrees of type $T_2$, one at a time, then the vertices of subtrees of type $T_3$, one at a time, and finally the vertices of subtrees of type $T_4$, one at a time.
 Each subtree of type $T_1$ consists of only one bicoloured edge, and we order these consecutively between $v_{i-1}$ and $v_{i+1}$.
 Next in order will come the children of $v_i$ in subtrees of type $T_2$, still before $v_{i+1}$, and in each of these subtrees we order first the grandchildren of $v_i$ incident to a bicoloured edge before those incident to a unicoloured edge.
 We order the subtrees of type $T_3$ similarly.
+Note that by the definition of a good $2$-caterpillar, the subtrees of type $T_3$ can only be rooted at vertices $v_i$ with $d \leq i \leq k$.
+Thus, if we have a blue child of $v_i$ ordered before $v_{i+1}$, then $v_iv_{i+1}$ is unicoloured.
 Finally, for subtrees of type $T_4$, we order their vertices (each a child of $v_i$) right after $v_{i+1}$. \end{proof}

 \begin{lemma} If a signed irreflexive tree $\widehat{H}$ admits a special bipartite min ordering, then $\textsc{List-S-Hom}(\widehat{H})$ is polynomial-time solvable. \end{lemma}